Pharmaceutical Cold Chain Architecture & Compliance Foundations

 • Role-based access enforcement and electronic signature workflows

 Continuous compliance is maintained through automated regression testing, drift monitoring, and periodic re-validation triggered by firmware updates, threshold modifications, or infrastructure changes.
-Engineering teams should integrate compliance checks directly into CI/CD pipelines, ensuring that every deployment maintains alignment with FDA 21 CFR Part 11 and EU GDP Annex 11 requirements.
+Integrating compliance checks into CI/CD pipelines ensures every deployment maintains alignment with FDA 21 CFR Part 11 and EU GDP Annex 11.

 Engineering for Regulatory Certainty